Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Model setup

+We face an endogeneity issue with the $\Omega$ matrix, which we illustrate with example \ref{endogeneity example} and depict with the orange components in Figure \ref{fig IV DAG}.
+Student $i$'s friendship selection, ${\Omega}_{ics}$, is correlated with some unobserved characteristics of student $i$ in $\epsilon_{ics}$. $\epsilon_{ics}$ can also directly impact student $i$'s cognitive test score.
 We resort to the classical instrumental variable (IV) approach to address the endogeneity.
-The instrument that we use is the average 6th-grade class quantile of middle school classmates, $\tilde{W}$ in Eq(\ref{linear in means specification}).
+The instrument that we use is the average 6th-grade class quantile of middle school classmates, $\tilde{W}$ in (\ref{linear in means specification}).
 A valid instrument needs to fulfill two properties: exclusion constraint and relevance constraint.

-Exclusion constraint requires the instrument (average 6th-grade class rank for all classmates) to be uncorrelated with the unobserved confounder.
-This requirement is trivially satisfied since all classroom assignments are random conditional on school choice which is a covariate included in Eq(\ref{second stage equation}).
-Hence, any confounder that is individual $i$-specific and predetermined before middle school should not correlate with the average characteristics of the classmates that are randomly assigned to him.
-Relevance constraint requires the instrument and the endogenous variable to be correlated.
+The \textbf{relevance constraint} requires the instrument and the endogenous variable to be correlated.
 Both average 6th-grade class rank ($W_{cs}z_{cs}$) and friends' weighted average 6th-grade class rank ($\Omega_{cs}z_{cs}$) are dependent on all classmates' 6th-grade class rank ($z_{cs}$).
 Therefore, the relevance constraint is satisfied.
-We exemplify our explanations why both properties are satisfied with Example \ref{example IV propoerties}.
+In Figure \ref{fig IV DAG}, the relevance constraint is represented by the arrow pointing from $\tilde{W}$ to $\tilde{\Omega}$.

+The \textbf{exclusion constraint} requires the instrument (average 6th-grade class rank for all classmates) to be uncorrelated with the unobserved confounder.
+Barring the correlated mechanisms shown as the green component in Figure \ref{fig IV DAG}, this requirement is satisfied in theory since all classroom assignments are random conditional on school choice, which is a covariate included in (\ref{second stage equation}).
+Hence, any confounder that is individual $i$-specific and predetermined before middle school should not correlate with the average characteristics of the classmates that are randomly assigned to him.
+We will address the correlated mechanisms (green components) separately in Section \ref{sec correlated mechanisms}.